-Roaccutane is a well known brand name for 13-cis retinoic acid, a retinoid – ie. a form of vitamin A. Used correctly, it is the most effective treatment known for severe scarring cystic acne.
-Given correctly, it achieves a cure rate exceeding 95 percent within six to eight months at our practice.
-In doing so it also prevents severe and permanent scarring and all the associated problems such as poor self-esteem and confidence.
+Roaccutane is a well known brand name for 13-cis retinoic acid, a retinoid (a form of vitamin A).
+It is the most effective treatment currently available for severe and scarring cystic acne.
+Taken correctly, it achieves a cure rate exceeding 95 percent within six to eight months at our practice.
+In addition to clearing severe acne, it acts to prevent permanent scarring and associated problems such as poor self-esteem and confidence.

 Isotretinoin is, however, not to be trifled with.
 It must be prescribed by a properly credentialed Dermatologist.

-Significant side effects include birth defects, liver toxicity (especially when taken with alcohol and other drugs), photo-sensitivity, dry skin eyes and lips, and musculoskeletal issues.
-Controversy exists regarding links to severe conditions such as inflammatory bowel disease and depression, with which it has been associated.
-A definite causal link has not been established in large studies.
+Potential significant side effects include birth defects, liver toxicity (especially when taken with alcohol and other drugs), photo-sensitivity, dry skin eyes and lips, and musculoskeletal issues.
+Controversy exists regarding a link to severe conditions such as inflammatory bowel disease and depression; with which it has been associated.
+A definite causal link has not been established in large long term multi-centre studies.

-Any individual with severe unresponsive acne at risk of scarring should at least be aware of this treatment option and have the opportunity to engage in a balanced and careful discussion regarding it and other available treatments.
+Individuals suffering with severe unresponsive acne, at risk of scarring, should be made aware of this treatment option and have the opportunity to engage in a balanced and careful discussion regarding it and other available treatment options.

 - Why should I see a Specialist Dermatologist like Dr Sheridan?

 Dermatologists are the experts in management and prevention of all aspects of skin, hair and nail disease; including skin cancer.
 Your GP will refer you for specialist care when this is required.